 Commissioner Thorogood then took a few minutes to explain where he got his information from and how he went about calculating the numbers.
 He stated that when he heard that the school district was talking about acquiring the property he began to try and come up with a timeline for how long it would take, after purchase of the Chevron property, to turn the current Bellaire High School property into residential.
-Commissioner Thorogood explained that, based on his research, it would take approximately 10 years to approve, purchase, and convert the Chevron property into a fully functioning Bellaire High School, and then to remove the current Bellaire High School property, build infrastructure, and fully construct residential properties on that site.
+Commissioner Thorogood explained that, based on his research, it would take about 10 years to build out.
 He then stated that he also wanted to see what would happen to the City's property tax base if the Chevron site was rebuilt as all residential, or if the current Bellaire High School property was turned into residential.

-Commissioner Thorogood found that the rebuild of the Chevron property into residential would bring in property tax of approximately \$580,000 per year, whereas the rebuild of Bellaire High School to residential would only bring in \$336,000, creating a net loss for the future of \$243,000.
+Commissioner Thorogood found that the rebuild of the Chevron property into residential would bring in approximately \$580,000 per year, whereas the rebuild of Bellaire High School to residential would only bring in \$336,000, creating a net loss for the future of \$243,000.
 He informed the Commission that the whole point in the exercise was to determine the loss for the City in property taxes if the Chevron property goes non-taxable.
 Commissioner Thorogood pointed out that if it does indeed take 10 years to rebuild, the City could effectively lose \$3.5 million in tax base during the first 10 years, and approximately \$250,000 every year thereafter.
 He stated that these numbers give a relative scale of the values that are there now, based on current HCAD appraisal values.
 Commissioner Thorogood realized that ultimately the Commission cannot predict what will happen with the property, and that it is the right of the property owner to determine how it will be used, however, he felt that the Commission needs to be aware of the topics/questions to consider that make a difference for this site.
 He then stated that he had provided a list of topics for the Commission to take into consideration while discussing the potential changes for this property.